 Furthermore, even though the Jacobson Court did not consider the constitutionality of a novel "vaccine" mandate, its holding is prescient and provides a workable framework to determine whether the Constitution would permit it.
 Foundational to this analysis is the common belief of the medical profession and the public, not the science per se.

 "While we do not decide, and cannot decide, that vaccination is a preventive of smallpox, we take judicial notice of the fact that this is the common belief of the people of the state, and, with this fact as a foundation, we hold that the statute in question is a health law, enacted in a reasonable and proper exercise of the police power" Jacobson v Mass.

-While it is beyond dispute some individuals will willingly volunteer their bodies for "vaccine" research regardless of risk, can this be said for the majority of people if given the facts?
+While it is beyond dispute some individuals will willingly volunteer their bodies for "vaccine" research regardless of risk, can this be said for the majority of people if informed by the facts?
 Without adequate knowledge to form a reasonable belief as to a novel "vaccine's" safety or efficacy, would the Court take judicial notice (which is the requisite test) that a majority would willingly and reasonably submit to a novel "vaccine" mandate?
 This issue of knowledge and the common belief must also take into consideration the abrogation of the 1st Amendment by state proxies and the wholesale censorship of those